TheSwerik/CalcPrimesMultiThread/README.md

 # CalcPrimesMultiThread
-I try to calculate Primes Multithreaded.
+I want to learn Multithreading by calculating Primes.